Kitchener Criminal Lawyers

 Criminal Court Process in Kitchener

-At a bail hearing, the court decides whether the accused person will be released while the case proceeds through the Kitchener criminal court process.
+At a bail hearing, the court (the judge or a Justice of the Peace) decides whether the accused should be released while waiting for the trial date.
 As Kitchener criminal lawyers, we help prepare a structured release plan and present clear arguments supporting release on bail.

 • ensuring the accused attends future court dates